Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators

 Additional $Q_0(B_p)$ curves were measured while applying $P_{dc}=2-6$~W to HTR 6 and the results are shown in Fig.~\ref{fig:QvsE_HTR6}.
 Further rf tests were done while applying $2-6$~W to HTR 4 and the results were similar to those shown in Fig.~\ref{fig:QvsE_HTR6}, for the same heater power.
 Figure~\ref{fig:Tavg_vs_Pt} shows a plot of the $T_{avg}$ as a function of the sum of the cavity rf heat load plus any dc heat from HTR 6, $P_{tot}$, showing that adding dc heat to the Cu layer shifts $T_{avg}$ at the lowest $P_{rf}$ upward and that the total maximum stable heat load remains constant.

 Another temperature cycle through $T_c$ was performed by applying 11.5~W to heaters 5 and 7 and 31~W to heater 6 to reach $T_{avg}\sim20$~K. The three heaters are mounted on the cavity close to the TLAs as shown in Fig.~\ref{fig:inst}, and the heaters' power was chosen to minimize the magnitude of $B_a$.
 The heaters' power was then reduced in small steps until $T_{avg}$ was 16~K, below which the heaters were turned off. $T_{avg}$ and $B_a$ during the 3$^{\text{rd}}$ cool-down across $T_c$ are shown in Fig.~\ref{fig:3rdcooldown}.
 The cavity was cooled to a base temperature $T_{avg}=2.65$~K and the high-power rf test was repeated, the results being shown in Fig.~\ref{fig:QvsE}.
-The ambient magnetic field during the 3$^{\text{rd}}$ cool-down was significantly higher than during the 2$^{\text{nd}}$ cool-down, resulting in lower $Q_0$.
+The ambient magnetic field during the 3$^{\text{rd}}$ cool-down was significantly higher than during the 2$^{\text{nd}}$ cool-down, as listed in Table~\ref{table:cooldown}, resulting in a higher $R_{res}$ and lower $Q_0$.
 It was verified that thermo-currents rather than the heaters themselves or their leads were responsible for producing the high ambient magnetic field during cool-down, since the change in $B_a$ was less than $\sim 0.1$~$\mu$T when applying up to 20~W of power to each heater with the cavity at room temperature.